Infant deaths: Raj govt panel gives docs clean chit, says hospital needs improvement

 "The committee said the hospital is working at 150 per cent of its capacity.
 The number of beds is less than the flow of patients.
 Similar is the situation at the ICUs as well.
 There is a need to increase the number of beds," he said.
 He said instructions have been issued to take samples to check infections at the hospital on a monthly basis, earlier done once in three months.

 Directions have also been given to lay oxygen pipelines, instead of supplying it to the intensive care unit (ICU) through cylinders.
 The official said the hospital superintendent was removed from the post as a lot of equipment lay unused due to the lack of an annual maintenance contract.
-The AMC process has now been initiated.
+The AMC process has now been initiated, he added.

 The state government committee included Dr Amarjeet Mehta, Dr Rambabu Sharma and Dr Sunil Bhatnagar.
-A panel of BJP MPs also visited the hospital on Tuesday.
+After their visit, the BJP MPs expressed concern over the infrastructure.

-The group included Lok Sabha MPs Jaskaur Meena, Locket Chatterjee and Bharati Pawar, and Rajya Sabha MP Kanta Kardam.
-Two state BJP leaders also met the staff on Monday.
-The NCPCR team found the upkeep at the hospital, where 940 infants died during the year, in the “worst condition” with broken windows and doors.
+The panel said two to three kids were found on single beds and the hospital did not have enough nurses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)